lnd3/bs/README.md

 # bs
 A project generation tool for library package modules and dependencies.

+The main feature of `bs` is to provide a simpler interface (compared to raw cmake) to construct hierarchial project dependencies with as little cmake interaction as possible.

 ### Main functions
 * `bs_init()`
 * `bs_configure_packages(<package_rel_dir> [<used_package>...])`